The Old Time Farm Vision

 The idealized small diversified "family farm" is in danger of extinction while industrial monoculture farming is on the rise.

-Livestock offering less than extreme production are endangered along with the soil biome, native plants and pollinators (not honeybees).
+Livestock offering less than extreme production is endangered along with the soil biome, native plants and pollinators (not honeybees).

-Animals are seldom raised from birth to harvest on the same farm, where immunity to the environment is passed from mother to offspring.
+Animals are seldom raised from birth to harvest on the same farm, where immunity to the environment can be passed from mother to offspring.

-Today's modern farms segment production phases for efficiency like work on a factory production line.
-This means young animals are taken to places where they have no generational immunity and, in the case of cattle, mixed with the young from other farms so antibiotics are used to keep them healthy.
+Today's modern farms segment production phases for efficiency, like work on a factory production line.
+This means young animals are taken to places where they have no generational immunity and, in the case of cattle, mixed with the young from other farms so antibiotics are needed to keep them healthy.

 For efficiency, modern farms expect animals (plants and soil too) to put out maximum production in the least amount of space, in the least amount of time, with the least amount of inputs - PERIOD.

-Layers, who once were doing well when producing 150 eggs per year, have been highly bred to produce 300 eggs per year and that "cage-free" means broken bones for hens who have been bred for generations to live in confinement instead of freedom.
+Layers, who once were doing well when producing 150 eggs per year, have been highly bred to produce 300 eggs per year and that "cage-free" means broken bones for hens who have been selected for generations to live in confinement instead the of freedom.

-The chicken meat industry, once an efficient use of the extra males hatched with layers, now has birds who are ready to harvest at the tender age of 35 days when the historical harvest age would have been at least 16 weeks and that there are several genetic meat defects that industry is struggling to solve.
+The chicken meat industry, once an efficient use of the extra males hatched with layers, now has birds who are ready to harvest at the tender age of 30 days when the historical harvest age would have been at least 16 weeks and that there are several genetic defects that the meat industry is struggling to solve.

 Cattle are now specifically bred to maximize beef production without a care to how well they produce milk for their calves or to maximize milk production without regard to whether they can calve without assistance.